swiftype/meta_events/README.md

 Patches are welcome. ;-)

+### Times

+MetaEvents correctly converts any `Time` object you pass into the correct String format for Mixpanel (_e.g._, `2014-02-03T15:49:17`), converting it to UTC first.
+This should make your times much cleaner.

 ### Adding a New Version

 What is this top-level `version` in the DSL?
 Well, every once in a while, you will want to completely redo your set of